 Look for the blue Doors Open Lowell banners identifying participating sites.

-Shuttle bus will run on a rolling basis between 1 pm - 4 pm on Saturday, May 18 between several sites.
+Shuttle bus will run on a rolling basis on Saturday, May 10 between several sites.

-The official Doors Open Lowell program guide will be online and also available at the Lowell National Historical Park Visitor Center, Mogan Cultural Center, and the Boott Cotton Mills Musuem.
+The official Doors Open Lowell program guide will be online and also available at the Lowell National Historical Park Visitor Center, Mogan Cultural Center, Boott Cotton Mills Museum, and Pollard Memorial Library.

-Click on each building to learn more about its history
+Click on each building’s name to learn more about its history.

 10 am - 1 pm